markusmoenig/CHIPcadeWeb/content/script/sprites/_index.md

 - `s[N].collisionWith(group)`
   Returns `true` if the sprite has collided with the given collision group.
   Use this inside your `update` loop to trigger events on contact.
+Use [notifyCollision](/script#notifyCollision) for a notification based collision detection.

 ---